ethandb23/TTT/README.md

 </ul>

-    <p>The planning stage for this was simple, as Tic Tac Toe is a very commonly known game.
+ The planning stage for this was simple, as Tic Tac Toe is a very commonly known game.
 I did not require any sketches or wireframes in order to visualize the game board.
 I am an experienced tic-tac-toe player and had no problem imagining a board to begin with.
 I decided that functionality would be my initial focus.
-However, I did start with some basic pseudocode:</p>
+However, I did start with some basic pseudocode:

-    <pre><code>// Define the game board as a 2D array of empty squares
-let board = [
+ // Define the game board as a 2D array of empty squares let board = [
   ['', '', ''],
   ['', '', ''],
   ['', '', '']
 ];

 // Define the current player as X let currentPlayer = 'X';

 // Define a function to check if a player has won the game function checkWin(player) {

 // Check rows
   for (let row = 0; row < 3; row++) {
     if (board[row][0] === player && board[row][1] === player && board[row][2] === player) {
       return true;
     }
   }

 // Check columns
   for (let col = 0; col < 3; col++) {
     if (board[0][col] === player && board[1][col] === player && board[2][col] === player) {
       return true;
     }
   }

 // Check diagonals
   if (board[0][0] === player && board[1][1] === player && board[2][2] === player) {
     return true;
   }